Living in Marrakech

 Regarding safety, please keep in mind that Marrakesh is a “big” city like many others, and crimes of opportunity are not infrequent.
 Just as you wouldn’t leave a bike unlocked, walk with a large purse, carry large sums of money or important IDs, use a flashy cell phone on the street, or walk alone at night in other big cities, it’s important to employ that same common sense in Marrakesh.
 That being said, however, Marrakesh is quite safe and is considered to be an excellent place to raise kids.
 If you are bringing your family to Marrakesh, you should know that kids are treated with great affection and are a super way to make inroads with local shopkeepers, neighbors, parents at school, etc.

 The extremes in weather here are something often unexpected by new residents.
 When you arrive in the summer it will be very hot (temps in the 90-120 degrees Fahrenheit range are not unusual) for a few months, followed by a short fall and then winter temps that usually begin in November and last through February.
 The temperature range can be quite shocking in the winter, with hot daytime temperatures in the sun and cold temperatures at night, as well as in the shade and indoors.
 Definitely bring layers and lots of fleece, if possible.
 Please be mindful of Moroccan culture when choosing which outfits to bring.
 Despite the hot temperatures, you should be appropriately dressed so as not to offend.
 Of course, you can certainly don a bathing suit to go swimming at the beach or pool, but in town and at school, it is best to dress a bit more conservatively to avoid negative attention.
 This advice would include covering your shoulders and your legs to the knees and avoiding cleavage-bearing tops.
-Currently the school uses space heaters in the winter and fans when it’s hot, and only a few rooms are air conditioned, although there are plans to install central air and heat!
+Central air and heat should be fully installed at ASM prior to the 2017-18 school year (replacing the space heaters, fans and individual air conditioning units currently installed in various parts of the school).
 Your apartment will have air/heat in the living room and in the bedroom.

 After a few weeks of drinking bottled water, it should be quite easy to transition to tap water inside the city.
 Tap water in Marrakesh is of excellent quality and taste.
 After a short adjustment period of drinking bottled water, having a few Nalgene bottles handy will allow you to avoid the expense of bottled water and the need to recycle hundreds of plastic bottles.

 Regarding health coverage, school employees have comprehensive coverage which covers a wide range of illnesses and conditions.
-Unlike the co-pay system in the U.S., here it is necessary to pay cash up front for doctors’ visits, prescriptions, lab work, etc. Sometimes the insurance company will send you to a doctor of its choice for a follow-up visit – especially for expensive claims – to make sure you have the problem you’ve been diagnosed with or to verify that you’ve done what the paperwork says you’ve done (dental work, change in eyeglass prescription, etc.).
-Occasionally, you need to get pre-approval – especially for dental work, orthodontics, non-emergency surgical procedures, etc. Upon presenting all necessary paperwork and prescription boxes (and paper inserts) you will usually be reimbursed 90% of what you’ve paid, unless you’ve surpassed the allowable limit.
-There are a number of English- and French-speaking specialists in town, and it is usually quite easy to get doctor’s appointments, as necessary.
+Unlike the co-pay system in the U.S., here it is necessary to pay cash up front for doctors’ visits, prescriptions, lab work, etc. Sometimes the insurance company will send you to a doctor of its choice for a follow-up visit – especially for expensive claims – to make sure you’ve been properly diagnosed or to verify that you’ve done what has been claimed (dental work, change in eyeglass prescription, etc.).
+Occasionally, you need to get pre-approval – especially for dental work, orthodontics, non-emergency surgical procedures, childbirth, etc. Upon presenting all necessary paperwork , you will usually be reimbursed 90% of what you’ve paid, unless you’ve surpassed the allowable limit or your prescription includes non-drug items (saline spray, facial creams, toothpaste, etc.).
+There are a number of English- and French-speaking specialists in town, and it is usually quite easy to get doctors’ appointments when necessary.

 At school there is a faculty room and adjoining large balcony with a few picnic tables.
 On clear days in the winter, there is a breathtaking view of the High Atlas Mountains.
 The fact that the air is fresh outside of town is a major bonus.
 The campus is spacious with room for growth.
 The Administrative offices in the middle of the school provide the physical division for the Upper School and Lower School/Pre-School.
 Most classes are equipped with mounted projectors and/or interactive whiteboards, and all teachers have a desktop PC in their rooms.
 There are two spaces (faculty room and a wing off of the library) where there are computers and printers for faculty use, in addition to the computer lab.

 In coming to Morocco, the essential thing is that you are flexible, open-minded and have a good sense of humor.
 This applies to school and life in Morocco.
-Please recognize, for example, that the school calendar is not entirely fixed in stone when it is published, as it is the sighting of the new moon each lunar month that determines when certain Muslim holidays fall.
-Sometimes buying tickets in advance to travel in anticipation of a holiday is not prudent, as the official date of the holiday is unknown until it is announced based on the lunar sighting and you may end up having school for an extra day before the holiday.
-We celebrate all Muslim religious holidays and also have a two-week winter break, a two-week spring break and typically some type of short mid-term holiday in the fall and winter.
+Please recognize, for example, that the school calendar is not entirely fixed in stone when it is published, as it is the sighting of the new moon in a lunar month that determines the dates of certain Muslim holidays.
+Thus, for example, buying tickets in advance of the official announcement of these holidays is not prudent, in the event that the official holiday falls a day after the estimated date appearing on the school calendar.
+We celebrate all Moroccan national holidays, including Muslim religious holidays, and also have a two-week winter break, a one-week February break, a one-week spring break in April and typically some type of mid-term holiday in the fall.
 Marrakesh is an excellent destination for visitors, and almost all expat faculty members have visitors from abroad at some point during their stay.

 We look forward to welcoming you to our school, our community and the great city of Marrakesh when you arrive!